publisha/publisha.github.io/pages/create_speare_play_web.md

 </section><!-- /TOC -->

-# The Repository for your Shakespeare Play Web page
+# Using a Git Repository to host your Shakespeare Play Web Site

 We are using GitHub pages to host a web site for the Shakespeare play.
 This page explains what we are going to do to get started.